jkeller52/jkeller52.github.io/_pages/about.md

 My name is Jacob Keller.
 I grew up in Hebron, Kentucky, and graduated from Ohio State University in 2020 with my BS in [Human Systems Integration](https://jkeller52.github.io/posts/2021/07/HSI).
 Currently, I'm a Graduate Research Associate within the Department of Integrated Systems Engineering at Ohio State.
 My research interests include human-machine teaming, resilience engineering, and computational modeling.

-I constantly update this website to reflect my most up-to-date thoughts and ideas about my work.
-You may find some rough patches here and there, as the site is constantly under construction.
+I continuously update this website to reflect my most up-to-date thoughts and ideas about my work.
+You may find some rough patches here and there, as the site is always under construction.

 My Research
 ======